-A young lad, kitted out in white and gold, cannot wait for his hero to arrive and begs his father to put him on his shoulders so that he can see the teams entering the main reception.
-It's pre-season in Bournemouth and Real Madrid are here.
+A young lad, kitted out in white and gold, can’t wait for his hero to arrive, and begs his father to put him on his shoulders so that he can see the teams entering the main reception.
+It’s pre-season in Bournemouth, and Real Madrid are here.

-Quite why the Spanish giants have chosen to stop off on the south coast of England as part of their preparations is not entirely clear but the locals aren't bothered.
-Football's A-list are here for a few hours – it doesn't happen every season.
+Quite why the Spanish giants have chosen to stop off on the south coast of England as part of their preparations isn’t entirely clear, but the locals aren’t bothered.
+Football’s A-list are here for a few hours – it doesn’t happen every season.

-Few sides in the world justify a rock-star entrance but Madrid, bus edging through the throngs of amateur photographers with cameras in the air, are one such entity.
+Few sides in the world justify a rock star entrance, but Real Madrid, bus edging through the throngs of amateur photographers with cameras in the air, are one such entity.
 Even the sight of a tinted window, well aware that their heroes are inside, raises a rousing reception.
 There are more than a few Spanish voices in the surrounding area as well, everything adding to the sense of spectacle despite the non-competitive nature of the fixture.

 When the match commences, the Portuguese ensures that the term ‘exhibition match’ is strictly adhered to.
 For 20 minutes he is insatiable, flicking, backheeling, sprinting and shooting in an unconventional but utterly entertaining manner.
 This is a relaxed Ronaldo, departing from his clinical self to ensure the admission fee is justified.
 The 'oohs' and 'aahs' permeating through the stands concur.

 The team in white find their stride.
 Ronaldo nonchalantly makes it two, dancing through to roll home, then pushes out his chest in self-satisfaction.
-Watching him in action, it seems that the laws of pre-season do not apply to him.
-He appears as lean, fit and strong as he does in the midst of a campaign, standard of opposition taken into consideration.
+Watching him in action, it seems that the laws of pre-season don’t apply to him.
+He appears as lean, fit, and strong as he does in the midst of a campaign, standard of opposition taken into consideration.

 The scoreline was always irrelevant, however.
-For Madrid, it is an economical display, an efficient way to edge towards match fitness.
-But for Bournemouth fans, it is the memory of the day that Ronaldo came to put on a show, for one night only.
+For Madrid, it’s an economical display, an efficient way to edge towards match fitness.
+But for Bournemouth fans, it’s the memory of the day that Ronaldo came to put on a show, for one night only.